 The door shut behind her.

-A large fire growled in a hearth to her right, bringing the large room a shifting orange light.
-The black walls seemed to draw in and absorb that light, however, and the shadows at the edges of the room were deep.
+A large fire growled in a hearth to her left, bringing a shifting orange light to the large room.
+The black walls seemed to draw in and absorb the illumination, however, making deep shadows at the edges of the room.

-Siri paused, standing in her ornate velvet dress, heart thumping in her chest.
-To her left, she could make out a massive bed, with sheets and covers of black to match the rest of the room’s decoration.
+Siri stood quietly in her ornate velvet dress, heart thumping, brow sweating.
+To her right, she could make out a massive bed, with sheets and covers of black to match the rest of the room’s decoration.
 However, the bed appeared unoccupied.
 Siri peered into the room, eyes adjusting to the darkness.

-The fire crackled, throwing a flicker of light across a large plush chair sitting beside the bed.
+The fire crackled, throwing a flicker of light across a large, throne-like chair sitting beside the bed.
 It was occupied by a figure wearing black, bathed in darkness.
-He watched her, eyes twinkling unblinkingly in the firelight.
+He watched her, eyes twinkling, unblinking in the firelight.

 Siri gasped slightly, casting her eyes downward, her heartbeat surging.
-Bluefingers’ words from before, “Don’t annoy him,” ran through her mind.
-For the first time, she realized the precariousness of her position.
-True, she could perhaps help Idris by gaining the God King’s favor.
-However, were she to earn his ire, she could just as easily bring destruction to her homeland.

-This should be Vivenna, she thought, struggling to keep her hair from going bleached white.
+Bluefingers’ words from before ran through her mind.
+The attendant had seemed so worried that she’d provoke the God King, thereby getting herself--and maybe Bluefingers himself--executed.

+Vivenna should be here instead of me, Siri thought.
 Why didn’t Father sent her?
-Why am I here?
+She was the one trained in politics!
+My first reaction is STILL to do something obstinate, just because I’ve been told not to.

-However, regardless of the reasons, Vivenna had not been sent.
-Siri was the one standing before the Hallandren king, and she was the one upon whom Idris would have to rely.
+She kept that impulse inside, however.
+Regardless of the reasons, Vivenna had not been sent.
+Siri was the one standing before the Hallandren king, and she was the one upon whom Idris relied.
 That meant pleasing this God as best she could.

+Closing her eyes, her breaths coming more quickly, she pulled nervously at the strings on the side of her dress.
+She worked, hands slick with sweat as she tried to work around her long sleeves and undo the strings on the dress.
+Was she taking too long?
+Would his anger be riled?

-Closing her eyes, she pulled at the strings on the side of her dress, removing the garment with surprising ease--but, then, she could now see that it had been constructed with that goal in mind.
-She pulled off the undershift, then quickly knelt on the cold stone floor, heart beating quickly as she bowed herself down, kneeling, forehead touching the floor.
+When she finally got the strings undone, the garment fell away with surprising ease--though, she could now see that it had been constructed with that goal in mind.
+She dropped the dress to the floor.
+Paused, then forced herself to pull off undershift, leaving her naked.
+Then, she quickly knelt on the cold stone floor, heart thudding in her ears as she bowed, forehead touching the floor.

 The room fell quiet, save for the crackling hearth.
-It wasn’t really necessary in the Hallandren warmth, but she was glad for it, unclothed as she was.
+The fire wasn’t really necessary in the Hallandren warmth, but she was glad for it, unclothed as she was.

+She waited, hair pure white, arrogance and stubbornness discarded, naked in more than one way.
+This is where she ended up--this is where all her ‘independent’ sense of freedom came to a halt.
+No matter what she claimed or how she felt, in the end, she’d had to bow to authority.
+Just like anyone else.

-She waited, all pretense gone as her long hair finally faded to bone white.
-It streamed down her back, bunching up around her neck, covering her up some small amount.
-She could imagine him, sitting there, watching her and kneel, subservient and naked before him.
-She hadn’t seen much of him, other than to notice his height, which was a good foot taller than other men she’d seen.
-The rest of him had been in proportion.
+Her hair streamed down her back, bunching up around her neck, covering her up some small amount.
+She gritted her teeth, imagining the God King sitting there, watching her kneel subservient and naked before him.
+She hadn’t seen much of him, other than to notice his height--he was a good foot taller than most other men she’d seen, and was wider of shoulders and more powerful of build as well.
 Not a towering giant, but a man built on a slightly larger scale.
-More powerful than other, lesser men.
+More significant than other, lesser men.